 Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God,Romans 1:1(NASB)

-Father thank You for revealing the mystery of the church through Paul and opening up to us the light of the glorious gospel Christ, to all who believe in Christ Jesus as Saviour, in Whose name I pray, AMEN.
+Heavenly Father, thank You for revealing the mystery of the Church through Paul and opening up the light of the glorious gospel Christ to all who believe in Christ Jesus as Saviour.
+In Jesus' name I pray, AMEN.